 The importance of volunteering is usually attributed to making the world a better place.
-But, as getting ahead at work is a matter of making a living and achieving one’s goals, it’s also important to understand the benefits volunteering can have on an individual’s professional life.
+But, as getting ahead at work is a matter of making a living and achieving one’s goals, it’s also important to understand the benefits volunteering can have on an individual’s professional developement.

 1. Helps You Develop New Skills